Revenue vs EBITDA Explained

 Both EBITDA and revenue are measures of a company’s financial performance and can be important predictors of a business’s future prospects.

 The more revenue a company generates, for instance, the more money it has to work with to pay down expenses and generate a profit.
+(This is also true when we look at net revenue vs. EBITDA.)
 A strong EBITDA number, on the other hand, indicates that a company will be able to pay its bills and maintain or increase net income.
-It also indicates that a company is being run well.
+It also suggests that a company is being run well.

 Investors will often look at both revenue and EBITDA to gauge the health of a business.

-The main difference between EBITDA and revenue is that revenue measures sales activity, while EBITDA measures how profitable the business is.
+The main difference between revenue and EBITDA is that revenue measures sales activity, while EBITDA measures how profitable the business is.
+(Again, this is also true for net revenue vs. EBITDA.)

 Revenue is calculated by adding up income from all business operations, whereas EBITDA takes that revenue and then subtracts expenses in order to measure profit.

-Another key difference is that the Financial Accounting Standards Board (FASB), which establishes the rules and standards of Generally Accepted Accounting Principles (GAAP), requires revenue to be reported on the income statement, but not EBITDA.
+Another key difference is that the Financial Accounting Standards Board (FASB), which establishes the rules and standards of GAAP, requires revenue to be reported on the income statement, but not EBITDA.

 Recommended: Business vs Personal Checking Account